#CavsHeat Game Preview | Cleveland Cavaliers

 #CavsHeat Game Preview

-As Cleveland looks to shake off the dust on this road trip, they'll be facing a Miami squad that just had its five-game winning streak snapped by the Toronto Raptors on Wednesday evening in South Beach.
-Miami's, 106-104, loss to Toronto brought the team back to below .500 on the season (16-17), but still keeps them at bay with the Charlotte Hornets for the top spot in the Southeast Division.
+As Cleveland tries to gather themselves in 2019, they'll be facing off against a Miami Heat squad that is playing some solid basketball as of late, winning six of their last eight, including last Friday's matchup with the Cavs.

-Despite the loss, the Heat earned six double-digit scoring performances on Wednesday night, including Hassan Whiteside's 16-point, 12-rebound double-double showing.
-Whiteside's fellow starter, Justise Winslow, led his squad in scoring with 21 points while Tyler Johnson and Dwyane Wade had 12 and 10 points off the bench, respectively.
+The Heat, however, did drop their most recent game to the Minnesota Timberwolves, 113-104, on Sunday night.
+Longtime vet Dwyane Wade led his team in scoring with 21 points off the bench while Josh Richardson scored 17.

-Friday night's affair in Miami will be the first game played between the Cavs and Heat this season with their next meeting coming less than a week later on Wednesday, January 2 in Cleveland.
-The two teams will play one more time in The Land on January 25 before rounding out their season series on March 8 in South Beach.
+Wednesday's matchup is the second of four regular season matchups between the Cavs and Heat.
+The two squads will do battle in The Land one more time on January 25 before completing the series on March 8 in South Beach.

 Where to Catch the Action